Rukaiyazzaman1234/Junit-Project/README.md

 About My Project:

-I do automation using selenium, Junit tools with java programming language.
+I done here automation using selenium, Junit tools with java programming language.

 I automated three site.
 The first one is